AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ## Fixed Width - Container (Bonus) {#layout-container}

 Container components have been used to create the basic structure of the Article Page Template and provide the drop zones for content authors to add content on a page.
-Containers can also leverage the Style System, providing content authors with even more options for designing layouts.
+Containers can also use the Style System, providing content authors with even more options for designing layouts.

 The **Main Container** of the Article Page template contains the two author-able containers and has a fixed width.